JonasToth/HighIntegrityTooling/README.md

 ### 17.3 General utilities library
 ####  17.3.1 Do not use std::move on objects declared with const or const & type
+- misc-move-const-arg

 ####  17.3.2 Use std::forward to forward universal references
+- can be done?

 ####  17.3.3 Do not subsequently use the argument to std::forward
+- use after move is almost the same

 ####  17.3.4 Do not create smart pointers of array type
 ####  17.3.5 Do not create an rvalue reference of std::array
+- should be done?

 ### 17.4 Containers library
 ####  17.4.1 Use const container calls when result is immediately converted to a const iterator
+- interesting

 ####  17.4.2 Use API calls that construct objects in place
+- modernize-use-emplace

 ### 17.5 Algorithms Library